ThinkR-open/isc-proposal/proposal_neo4j.md

 #### {neo4r}

-We offer to reboot the “R driver for Neo4J” with a brand new package that will be built upon modern tools.
-To name a few: {R6} for the core connexion object, {jsonlite} for parsing the API results, {purrr} for dealing with the results of the API, and {tibble} for more pleasant printing of the result.
+We propose to reboot the “R driver for Neo4J” with a brand new package that will be built upon modern tools.
+To name a few: `{R6}` for the core connexion object, `{jsonlite}` for parsing the API results, `{purrr}` for dealing with the results of the API, and `{tibble}` for more pleasant printing of the result.

 We’ll also be focusing on flexibility of data manipulation:

-  - Minimize the transformation of API results: we believe that this package needs to respect as much as possible data returned by Neo4J, but also to give to the user a data format that can be easily be.
+  - Minimize the transformation of API results: we believe that this package needs to respect as much as possible data structure returned by Neo4J, but also to give to the user a data format that can be easily manipulated.
 That is to say that the “heavy lifting” of dealing with parsing the API results should not be left to the end user.
-  - Using a data-format that has a very small (if any) deviation from the “tidy data” principles (5): response should be in one dataframe by set of observations, and relationships and nodes being data elements in Neo4J, we’re planning on using a one-node-by-row and one-relationship-by-row format.
+  - Using a data-format that has a very small (if any) deviation from the “tidy data” principles (7).
+Since data elements in Neo4J are dual (nodes and relationships), we’re planning to use a one-node-by-row and one-relationship-by-row format as answers of the API.
   - Use a “pipe-friendly” approach.
   - With {R6}, we’ll let the user easily manipulate the connexion object.